Tarmslitaren/FrosthavenAssistant/README.md

 - Undo and Redo is currently not supported when connected. sorry.
 Maybe next release.
 - Initiative is secret while not originating from your own device in a network.
 It will stop being secret if you do modify it yourself.
 - Some text alignment issues with small texts on small (mobile) screens.
-- Frosthaven Style option is not a 100% accurate.
-Partly because we don't know yet exactly how the cards should look.
 - Condition Animations do not play when connected.
 - You can connect devices with different versions, but there will be issues.
 PLease update all your devices!
 - Objectives and Escorts do not update their 'level'/health when monster level is changed.
 Please set the correct monster level before setting a scenario.
+- Frosthaven Campaign is not fully added.
+Please start a 'custom' scenario and add monsters manually.

 ## Roadmap
 - Next: